vardump-de/recentchanges/README.md

 # recentchanges plugin for Craft CMS 3.x

-A Widget showing the last updated Entries.
+A Widget showing the last updated entries.
 (Forked from the original RecentEntries Widget included in [Craft 3](https://github.com/craftcms/cms))

 ![Screenshot](resources/img/widget-screenshot.png)

+The username is only shown in `Craft Pro` because you only have one user in `Craft Solo`.

 ## Requirements